jeffmasty/JudahZone/README.md

 ## Running
 The Jack sound system needs to be up and running.
 This project boots "a2jmidid -e" ALSA midi bindings at startup.
-This project uses FluidSynth (https://www.fluidsynth.org/) (with the fluid soundfount).
+This project uses FluidSynth (https://www.fluidsynth.org/) (with the FluidR3_GM soundfont).
 This project is hardcoded to connect to the author's instrument ports, fiddle around with JudahMidi and JudahZone.initialize() to get your particular system up and running.

 ##